dluccioni/CHIMERA/README.md

 **CHI-space Multi-Edge Reconstruction of Alloys**

-Reconstructs the atomic configuration of a substitutional alloy from multi-edge EXAFS `|chi(R)|`, and reports Warren-Cowley short-range-order parameters and partial radial distribution functions with a systematic uncertainty budget.
+Reconstructs the atomic configuration of a substitutional alloy from multi-edge EXAFS — measured `chi(k)`, or `|chi(R)|` when that is all there is — and reports Warren-Cowley short-range-order parameters and partial radial distribution functions with a systematic uncertainty budget.

 ## What it does

-* Reads `|chi(R)|` per absorption edge and per sample position, screens it for quality, and forms position medians.
+* Reads `chi(k)` or `|chi(R)|` per absorption edge and per sample position (the kind is read off the files), screens it for quality, and forms position medians.
+* With `chi(k)`, transforms data and model with one window of our choosing and fits the **complex** `chi(R)` — Re and Im — with as many k weights at once as asked for (`k^1, k^2, k^3` together by default).
+The phase pins E0 and the distances, which is what separates `sigma^2` from the short-range order; `|chi(R)|` alone cannot (see `chimera/chik.py`).
-* Infers the processing parameters the files no longer record — E0 per edge, the k window and k weight — together with the lattice constant, the Debye-Waller scales, the pair-type bond-length offsets and the first-shell third cumulant, by a global fit of the random-alloy model to the data.
+* With `|chi(R)|`, infers the processing parameters the files no longer record — E0 per edge, the k window and k weight — together with the lattice constant, the Debye-Waller scales, the pair-type bond-length offsets and the first-shell third cumulant, by a global fit of the random-alloy model to the data.
-* Forward-models `chi(k)` on the GPU from a supercell (500 atoms by default) using FEFF8L scattering tables, adds the FEFF8L multiple-scattering paths, and transforms with the same window the experiment used.
+* Forward-models `chi(k)` on the GPU from a supercell (500 atoms by default) using FEFF8L scattering tables, adds the FEFF8L multiple-scattering paths, and transforms with the same window as the data.
 * Samples species configurations by parallel-tempering reverse Monte Carlo, with an incremental delta-chi so a move costs about 1/125 of a full recomputation.